SinclairQL/sQLux/README.md

 ## Building MinGW on Linux

-sQLux not fully buildable on MinGW system yet

-Instructions based on debian/ubuntu distro, other distros you will have to modify as appropriate
+Instructions based on debian/ubuntu distro, for other distros you will have to modify as appropriate

 Download the SDL2 mingw SDK and adapt the following to your environment/version.